bellyfat/inventory-mgt/README.md

    - _See how to use command line arguments below_

-- Both csv files must have the following columns:
+- Both csv files must include the following columns:

    | VenCode | PartNumber | TotalQty |
    | ------- |:----------:|:--------:|